A Reflection of “What Lies Ahead for Our Real Estate Market”

 If you’re lucky enough to already be a Silicon Valley homeowner – congratulations!
 You’re ahead of the game.
 Right?
 Unless you need more space and want to move up.
 The Caton Team has met many clients who opted to add onto their existing homes.
 Great!
 Unless that is not an option.
 Then we are back to square one – How does a Buyer sell then buy in this market?

 As I stated above in Seller Expectations, the “requirements” for contention can feel like a tall order.
-If your down payment funds are tied up in the equity of your home – you have several options but only a few are viable in this market.
+If your down payment funds are tied up in the equity of your home – you have several options but only a few are viable.

 DREAM OPTION